magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 github_link: cloud/live/sens-data-system-vars.md
 ---

-This topic discusses how to find and set the system-specific settings we include in `config.local.php` in version 2.1.4.
+This topic discusses how to find and set the system settings we include in `config.local.php` in version 2.1.4.
 You can set variable values per scope (global, website, store, or store view).
 For example, you could set the locale used in a particular website.

-The general format of system-specific variables follows:
+The general format of system variables follows:

 <pre class="no-copy">&lt;SCOPE>__&lt;SYSTEM__VARIABLE></pre>